conallwang/MeGA/README.md

 - [x] Upload the data of Subject 218, 304.
 - [x] Upload all data of other subjects.
 - [ ] Update the codes to the latest version.

-## Abstract

-Creating high-fidelity head avatars from multi-view videos is a core issue for many AR/VR applications.
-However, existing methods usually struggle to obtain high-quality renderings for all different head components simultaneously since they use one single representation to model components with drastically different characteristics (e.g., skin vs. hair).
-In this paper, we propose a Hybrid Mesh-Gaussian Head Avatar (MeGA) that models different head components with more suitable representations.
-Specifically, we select an enhanced FLAME mesh as our facial representation and predict a UV displacement map to provide per-vertex offsets for improved personalized geometric details.
-To achieve photorealistic renderings, we obtain facial colors using deferred neural rendering and disentangle neural textures into three meaningful parts.
-For hair modeling, we first build a static canonical hair using 3D Gaussian Splatting.
-A rigid transformation and an MLP-based deformation field are further applied to handle complex dynamic expressions.
-Combined with our occlusion-aware blending, MeGA generates higher-fidelity renderings for the whole head and naturally supports more downstream tasks.
-Experiments on the NeRSemble dataset demonstrate the effectiveness of our designs, outperforming previous state-of-the-art methods and supporting various editing functionalities, including hairstyle alteration and texture editing.

 ## Pipeline